ruby2js/ruby2js/docs/src/_docs/filters/react.md

 The **React** filter enables you to build [React](https://reactjs.org/) components.

-When a class definition is encountered that derives from React::Controller, the following transformations are applied:
+When a class definition is encountered that derives from `React::Controller`, the following transformations are applied:

  * An `import` statement for React will be generated